e-ucm/xapi-seriousgames/README.md

 ### 6.2.2. released _button/key/position_

-The player released a button, a key or a position in a device.
+The player releases a button, a key or a position in a device.

 * `value` of the button, key or position released by the player.
 If the value is a position, it should be in the game coordinates system, not in the screen coordinates system.